Probiotic Foods for Kids: 6 Easy, Healthy Options

 2. Kefir

-Kefir is a fermented milk drink made by adding kefir grains to cow’s milk or goat’s milk.
+Kefir is a fermented drink made from milk by adding kefir grains to cow’s milk or goat’s milk.

 Personally, it’s one of my favorites and I’ve had great success introducing this option to kids, even picky eaters!